neon-beat/neon-beat-back/README.md

 - [ ] Update `game_store` value of `AppState ` and send False to `degraded` watcher each time a GameStore function returns a connection error ?
 - [ ] Remove useless features of dependencies if found
 - [ ] Implement tests
+- [ ] Bugfix ?
+An admin SSE WiFi deconnexion seems to lock the backend ?

 ## Questions